 Use Your Peak Flow Meter Correctly

-- Every morning when you wake up, before you take medicine
+- Every morning when you wake up, before you take medication

-- When you are having asthma symptoms or an attack, and after taking medicine for the attack (This can tell you how bad your asthma attack is and whether your medicine is working.)
+- When you are having asthma symptoms or an attack, and after taking medication for the attack This can tell you how bad your asthma attack is and whether your medication is working.

 - Any other time your doctor suggests